Applied Econometrics and International Development

 Applied Econometrics and International Development is a biannual peer-reviewed academic journal covering econometrics published by the Euro-American Association of Economic Development Studies.
 The journal was established in 2001.
-The editor-in-chief is Maria-Carmen Guisan (University of Santiago de Compostela).
+The editor-in-chief is Adrian Cole Bennett (Los Angeles, USA).

 Abstracting and indexing

 The journal is abstracted and indexed in DIALNET, EconLit, International Bibliography of the Social Sciences, Latindex, and Scopus.